Shock: Social Science Fiction: Linguistic Peculiarities

-The game text makes use of the invented gender neutral pronoun zie and the possessive hir to allow the player to experience some of the same culture shock that the characters in the game will live through.

-Furthermore, when the rules refer generically to a Protagonist or Antagonist the text uses *Tagonist as a generic alternative (borrowing the unix-style wildcard character *).
+The game text makes use of the gender neutral pronoun zie/hir to allow the player to experience some of the same culture shock that the characters in the game will live through.
+When the rules refer generically to a Protagonist or Antagonist the text uses *Tagonist as a generic alternative (borrowing the unix-style wildcard character *).

 Mechanics

-Unlike most other pen-and-paper role-playing games, Shock: does not require advance preparation by a moderator or game facilitator.
+Shock: does not require advance preparation by a moderator or game facilitator.
 The game has no traditional Game Master role: each player creates a Protagonist (that will be her/his character) and gives the player to his/her left a guideline about the kind of Antagonist they will face.
 That player then fleshes out the Antagonists sheet.

 Play goes around the table with each Protagonist playing out a scene until the Antagonist places them in a conflict situation.
 Then the conflict is resolved, the scene ends, and play continues with a new scene with the next player's Protagonist.